 The Urban Form and Transport Initiative (UFTI) sets out an integrated land use and transport programme, a 'Connected Centres' settlement pattern, and a delivery plan for the sub-region.
 It includes both climate change mitigation and adaptation actions through promoting compact mixed used urban development, connected centres and dedicated transport corridors, higher densities, intensification of areas and mode shift towards more sustainable travel.
 This Strategy builds upon the implementation principles in UFTI.
-Further detail on UFTI is set out in Chapter 9 Urban Form and Centres.
+Further detail on UFTI is set out in Chapter 6 Urban Form and Centres.

-Initiatives and plans are also in place or in development at a regional and district level including the Bay of Plenty Regional Council Climate Change Action Plan 2021, Western Bay of Plenty District Council Climate Change Action Plan 2021 and Tauranga City Council Climate Action and Investment Plan and Nature and Biodiversity Action and Investment Plan.
+Initiatives and plans are also in place or in development at a regional and district level including the Bay of Plenty Regional Council Climate Change Action Plan 2021, Western Bay of Plenty District Council Climate Change Action Plan 2021 and Tauranga City Council Climate Action and Investment Plan 2023 and Nature and Biodiversity Action and Investment Plan 2023.
+This Strategy supports the implementation of the various climate action plans and initiatives for the western Bay of Plenty.
 The effects of climate change on natural hazards are also fully considered in accordance with the natural hazards framework established under the Bay of Plenty Regional Policy Statement (2016) for the planned urban growth areas.